Semantic-Org/Semantic-UI-Docs/README.md

 ### Generating SUI for Docs

-for example with a directory vendor -> SemanticUI place docs folder inside vendor to reflect vendor -> SemanticUI | docs
+Before running the server, you will need to build your UI files for the docs.

+First, be sure your docs are in the right location.
+For example, if your Semantic UI folder is under `vendor/`, like this...

+    vendor/
+        SemanticUI/
+        ...
+        ...

+Then you should put `docs/` under `vendor/`, so it looks like this:

+    vendor/
+        docs/
+        SemanticUI/
+        ...
+        ...

+Next, run the commands to build the docs:

 ```
-# assumes ./docs and ./ui for default paths, run from ./ui (the folder name ./ui may be any folder that contains the Semantic UI build files)
+# "ui" can be any folder that contains the SUI build files
-# run gulp build-docs from the folder containing Semantic UI this will build docs into the sibling folder ./docs
+cd ./ui
 gulp build-docs
 ```

+By default, docs build to `build-docs/` (from the adjacent folder `docs/`).
-> The default location for ``build-docs`` is an adjacent folder with the name ``docs/``.
-The command must be run from your UI folder and not from the docs folder.
+**The command _must_ be run from your UI folder!** (In the above example, we use `./ui`.)

-To configure a different docs location modify [ tasks/docs.json](https://github.com/Semantic-Org/Semantic-UI/blob/master/tasks/admin/docs.json)
+To configure a different `docs` location, modify [ `tasks/docs.json`](https://github.com/Semantic-Org/Semantic-UI/blob/master/tasks/admin/docs.json) accordingly.

 ### Running the Server